Enesuygurs/sfeapp/README.md

 # Subtitles for Everyone (SFE)

-A real-time screen text translation application that captures text from selected screen areas using OCR and translates it using DeepL API.
+A powerful real-time screen text translation application that instantly translates subtitles and text overlays in movies, TV shows, games, and any on-screen content using advanced OCR technology and DeepL's high-quality translation API.
+Break language barriers and enjoy global content without missing a beat!

 ## Features